 Strategies to address problems of governance will focus on strengthening systems of transparency and accountability across the public sector and ensuring popular participation in decision-making processes.
-Strong political will must be demonstrated by political leaders from all parties and other decision-makers through willingness to make and implement hard prioritisation decisions and to avoid politicisation of development.
-Issues of mindset can be addressed by a concerted effort to change the terms of political discourse away from creating expectations of material gain in return for electoral support, and towards disseminating the message that the poor have to solve their own problems and that Government alone cannot do everything.
+Strong political will must be demonstrated by political leaders from all parties and by other decision-makers through willingness to make and implement hard prioritisation decisions and to avoid politicisation of development.
+Issues of mindset can be addressed by a concerted effort to change the terms of political discourse away from creating expectations of material gain in return for electoral support.
+Instead, efforts should be made to disseminate the message that the poor have to solve their own problems and that Government alone cannot do everything.